horselock/claude-code-proxy/README.md

 # claude-code-proxy
 ## About

-Mostly vibe coded, my node skills suck ass, don't @ me (about code elegance at least, I'm open to suggestions and bug reports)
+Mostly vibe coded, my node skills suck ass, don't @ me (kidding, I'm open to suggestions and bug reports)

 Basically we can borrow Claude Code subscription authentication to make normal API calls at will, using claude.ai limit rather than API prices.